YeahISurf/cre-deal-finder/next-app/README.md

-# CRE Deal Finder - Next.js Frontend
+# PFISH LOBSTER COIN CRE Deal Finder - Next.js Frontend

 A modern React-based frontend for the CRE Deal Finder tool, optimized for deployment on Vercel.